AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 1. To add recommended traits to the segment rule, click the **+** symbol.

 When you create or edit a segment and add a trait to the segment rule, you see a maximum of five recommended traits, similar to the one you have added.
-If the segment rule contains more than one trait, we use a round robin method to show the best match for each trait, then the second-best match for each trait, and so on, for the largest five traits by population, in the segment rule.
+If the segment rule contains more than one trait, Audience Manager uses a round robin method to show the best match for each trait, then the second-best match for each trait, and so on, for the largest five traits by population, in the segment rule.

 ![Three Base Traits](assets/three-base-traits.png)